 The presentation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates in these financial statements include valuation of deferred tax assets, useful lives of depreciable assets and intangible assets and the reserve for doubtful accounts.
+Significant estimates in these financial statements include valuation of deferred tax assets and useful lives of depreciable assets.